 Eiffel Tower Restaurants

-There are 2 restaurants located on the Eiffel Tower.
-On the tower’s first level, 58 meters high, Le 58 Tour Eiffel is the less formal option of the two.
-Open for lunch and dinner, the restaurant offers chic, picnic-style lunches as well as traditional, 3-course French meals.
+There are 3 restaurants located on the Eiffel Tower.
+On the tower’s first level, 58 meters high, Le 58 Tour Eiffel, is the local favourite.
+Open for lunch, dinner or a glass of Champagne, the restaurants offers chic, picnic-style lunches as well as traditional, 3-course French meals.
 Situated on the second floor is the Eiffel Tower’s Michelin star Le Jules Verne restaurant.
 Sophisticated and classy, a meal here offers, arguably, the best view in the entire city.
 Run by world-famous chefs, both Eiffel Tower restaurants offer culinary experiences unlike anywhere else in the world.

-The first floor of the Eiffel Tower used to feature the Le 58 Tour Eiffel, but is now home to the chic La bulle Parisienne.
-The French-style bistro offers a wine bar and full course meals and will remain open every day until Spring 2020.
-Known for its simple and flavourful cuisine, the restaurant is a popular choice among visitors for a quick bite under the open skies.
-If you have a reservation at the La bulle Parisienne, you'll also get access to a private elevator that will take you to the first floor.
+The first floor of the Eiffel Tower features the Le 58 Tour Eiffel.
+The restaurant was previously closed but is back with a bang!
+Catch an unbeatable 360 degree view of the Trocadéro and the Palais de Chaillot from 58 Tour Eiffel’s open terraces.
+With his two Michelin stars in 2012 awarded to restaurant Sur Mesure by Thierry Marx, Le 58 Tour Eiffel is known for its modern, simple yet flavourful cuisine.
+The restaurant is a popular choice among visitors for a quick bite under the open skies.
+If you have a reservation at the 58 Tour Eiffel, you'll also get access to a private elevator that will take you to the first floor.

-The cheaper option among the two restaurants on the Eiffel Tower, La bulle Parisienne’s menu includes a platter of assorted culinary marvels, made from the products from the Ile-de-France region and France.
-The meals usually include an assortment of Charcuterie, a delicious soup, Truffade (potatoes with Cantal cheese) and a fruit tart or pastry (Tropézienne or Paris-Brest) and a glass of wine.
-It is the perfect choice for a budget meal on the Eiffel Tower as you enjoy the stunning vistas of Paris.
-The unique feature of the restaurant is that the tables are inside a marvelous dome.
+The cheaper option among the two restaurants on the Eiffel Tower, Le 58 Tour Eiffel’s menu includes a platter of assorted culinary marvels, made from the products of local Ile-de-France producers.
+It is the perfect choice for a brasserie meal in the Eiffel Tower as you enjoy the stunning vistas of Paris, anytime of the day.

 What to do after your meal